Luuk-Axians/enableAzureB2bIntegrationSharePoint/README.md

 # ✅ Enable Azure B2B Integration for Sharepoint Online

-This guide explains how to enable Azure B2B Integration for SharePoint and the advantages and impact of this integration.
+This repository provides a solution to enable Azure B2B Integration for SharePoint and describes the advantages and impact of this integration.
+Within the repository you will find a PowerShell script `enableAzureB2BforSharepoint.ps1` to automate the process.

 ## 📋 Overview
 Azure AD B2B provides authentication and management of guests, allowing for seamless sharing of files, folders, list items, document libraries, and sites with people outside your organization.
 The integration with SharePoint and OneDrive offers improved security and user experience compared to the existing secure external sharing recipient experience.